chrisjhill/MVC/README.md

  * Data validation
  * Store (APC, Cookie, Memcache(d), Request, and Session)

+## Testing
+This project contains a PHPUnit test suite with 64 tests and 194 assertions.

 ---

 ## Installation
 Checkout a copy of the source files and head over to your app's config in `/Library/MyProject/config.ini` and update the `path`'s to your specific directory structure.
+You can rename the `MyProject` in the `Library` directory, just make sure you also update the namespace definition in each of your `.class.php` files.

 ---